 A. A service member's eligibility to opt into the BRS is based on that member's status as of December 31, 2017.
-If they meet eligibility criteria on this date, they have all of 2018 to opt into BRS even if they eventually go over 12 years of service (active component) or exceed 4,320 retirement points (National Guard and Reserve), during calendar year 2018.
-However, eligibility for continuation pay is based on a member's years of service on the day they sign the agreement to continue serving.
-If a service member is eligible to opt into the BRS as of December 31, 2017, but will soon after go over 12 years of service, they must make their opt-in decision before reaching 12 years of service if they wish to receive continuation pay.
-For example, if a service member has 11 years and 8 months of service on or before December 31, 2017, that member would be eligible to opt into BRS anytime during 2018.
-However, if that same member wanted to receive continuation pay, he or she would only have two months (e.g.: April 2018) to opt into BRS and agree to the additional obligated service in order to receive continuation pay.
-Otherwise he or she will be ineligible for continuation pay.
+If they met eligibility criteria on this date, they have all of 2018 to opt into BRS even if they eventually go over 12 years of service (active component) or exceed 4,320 retirement points (National Guard and Reserve), during calendar year 2018.
+However, eligibility for Continuation Pay is based on a member's years of service on the day they sign the agreement to continue serving.
+If a Service member was eligible to opt into the BRS as of December 31, 2017, but will soon after go over 12 years of service, they must make their opt-in decision before reaching the completion of 12 years of service if they wish to receive continuation pay.
+For example, if a Service member has 11 years and 10 months of service on or before December 31, 2017, that member would be eligible to opt into BRS anytime during 2018.
+However, if that same member wanted to receive Continuation Pay, he or she would only have two months (e.g.: February 2018) to opt into BRS and agree to the additional obligated service in order to receive Continuation Pay.
+Otherwise he or she will be ineligible for Continuation Pay.

-More Frequently Asked Questions About Continuation Pay: https://go.usa.gov/xnrhX
+More Frequently Asked Questions About Continuation Pay